GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/04.631-640/07.To-Be-Living-Is-Sublime/docs.md

 ---
+title: |
-title: 637.
-To Be Living Is Sublime
+    637. To Be Living Is Sublime - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 637.
+To Be Living Is Sublime.
+We are living, we are dwelling, In a grand and awful time, In an age on ages telling, To be living is sublime.
+Hark!  the waking up of nations, Gog and Magog to the fray; Hark!  what soundeth?
+Is creation Groaning for her latter day?
+    keywords:  |
-    keywords: Christ in Song, To Be Living Is Sublime, We are living, we are dwelling ,
+        Christ in Song, adventhymnals, advent hymnals, To Be Living Is Sublime, We are living, we are dwelling .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 637. TO BE LIVING IS SUBLIME
+####  Christ in Song,

 ```txt
 1.